Website icon Xpert.Digital

 Solar panels

-Roof-mounted solar panels are typically less at risk because they are out of reach of flooding.
-However, heavy rain and storms can cause damage.
+Solar panels mounted on the roof are generally less at risk, as they are located outside the reach of floods.
+Nevertheless, heavy rain and storms can cause damage.

 Inverter

-The inverter, which converts the direct current from the solar modules into grid-compliant alternating current, is often installed in the basement or ground floor and is therefore particularly at risk in the event of flooding.
+The inverter, which converts the direct current from the solar modules into grid-compliant alternating current, is often installed in the basement or on the ground floor and is therefore particularly vulnerable to flooding.

 Electricity storage

-Similar to the inverter, power storage units are often located in lower areas of the house and are therefore exposed to increased risk.
+Similar to the inverter, electricity storage systems are often located in lower areas of the house and are therefore exposed to an increased risk.

 cabling

-The electrical wires that connect the various components can corrode or cause short circuits if they come into contact with water.
+The electrical wires that connect the various components can corrode or cause short circuits when they come into contact with water.

 💡 Effects of water on electrical components

-When water comes into contact with electrical devices such as inverters or battery storage, it can have serious consequences:
+If water comes into contact with electrical devices such as inverters or battery storage systems, this can have serious consequences:

 1. Short circuits

-Water is a conductor and can bridge circuits, causing short circuits.
+Water is a conductor and can bridge electrical circuits, leading to short circuits.

 2. Corrosion

-Even after drying, water residue can lead to corrosion on sensitive electronic components.
+Even after drying, residual water can lead to corrosion of sensitive electronic components.

 3. Insulation damage